 For Inpatient Visitors

-Up to two visitors will be allowed to visit for up to four hours.
+Up to two visitors will be allowed, and the time will vary at facilities discretion.
 Visitors will be screened for symptoms of COVID-19 (e.g., fever, sore throat, runny nose, cough, shortness of breath, muscle aches and/or diarrhea) Temperature checks will be conducted at entrance and a log of their information will be kept.
 Visitors must wear a mask at all times.
 If they do not wear a mask, they will be denied entry.
 Hand Hygiene must be performed upon entrance and exit to the facility and the patient’s room.

-- 3K Unit: One visitor per patient, per day (for 30 mins) between 2 – 3:30 p.m.
+- 3K Unit: Two visitors per patient/per day between 2:00pm-3:00pm and 7:00pm-8:30pm.
 A max of 8 visitors will be allowed on the unit at one time in an effort to maintain social distance.